 The DSTL Future Cities report also provides an excellent background read, click here to read

-As the Wavell Room article described so well, there is plenty going on in the British Army, collaboration with other nations, developing the Land Urban Roadmap, and training at Gibraltar, to name just a few, but I also wonder if there is a body of expertise and pool of manufacturers that could be exploited further; mine rescue.
+As the Wavell Room article described so well, there is plenty going on in the British Army, collaboration with other nations, developing the Land Urban Roadmap, and training at Gibraltar.
+But I also wonder if there is a body of expertise and pool of manufacturers that could be exploited further; mine rescue.

 Exploitable Industries — Mine Rescue